boxbot6/image-indexing-link-sharing-experiment-v1/README.md

 This repository is for sharing links to the images on my other websites - hopefully making them index better on the google search engine and easier to find.
 Feel free to  utilize, adapt and share it and them as you wish.

+It is basically an experiment to see if linking images helps with getting them to index and show up on google image searches! - I'll report back later.

+Very preliminary - putting links to images on this page seems to index better than the original images on a site?
+(Probably because the quicker a site loads the more likely it is to be indexed).

 <br />

 ## image-indexing-link-sharing-experiment-v1